Ecuador Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Ecuador.

-Short-term visit or transit visa: £40 (not applicable to nationals listed in the chart above).
+Short-term visit visa: US$60 (US$30 visa fee plus US$30 application fee).
+Not applicable to nationals listed in the chart above.

 Nationals of a handful of countries (but not those listed above) require a transit visa; check with the consulate.

-Temporary residence visas are issued by Ecuador’s diplomatic representatives abroad and administered in Quito by the Dirección Nacional de Extranjería.
+Temporary residence visas are issued by Ecuador’s diplomatic representatives abroad and administered in Quito by the Dirección General de Extranjería.

 Officially you need proof of sufficient funds to enter the country but this is rarely asked for.
 Proof of some savings or a credit card ought to suffice.

 Ecuador does not quarantine healthy cats or dogs that have been vaccinated for rabies at least 30 days in advance of entry into the country.
-A copy of the rabies certificate will need to be presented along with an endorsed Ecuador Veterinary Certificate.
+You need to present a copy of the rabies certificate along with an endorsed veterinary certificate.
 All other pets may have to meet other requirements as to the limit on numbers that can be brought in and certificates pertaining to other diseases.
 Check with the relevant authority in your own country.